 The answer is, of course, we’re sadly at the point where we’d prefer to use an absurd gadget rather than talk things out, like our cave-dwelling ancestors.

-Sure, pre- Knee Defender, air travel etiquette wasn’t perfect – once in a while an irate man-child would refuse to turn off his smartphone during takeoff, or a crazed zealot would try to ignite a bomb he hid inside his Jockey briefs, but at least you were assured no one would use a pair of plastic hair clips to lock down their neighbour’s seat, like a true psychopath.
+Sure, pre- Knee Defender, air travel etiquette wasn’t perfect – once in a while an irate man-child would refuse to turn off his smartphone during takeoff, or a crazed zealot would try to ignite a bomb he hid inside his underoos, but at least you were assured no one would use a pair of plastic hair clips to sadistically lock down their neighbour’s seat, like a true psychopath.